 There have been multiple slip-ups throughout history, which has bred much discontent throughout the state.

 Residents of other parts of Australia are referred to as “mainlanders” – sometimes in jest, other times with darker undercurrents to their tones.

-Either way, mainland Australia clearly hasn't done their bit to help Tasmania feel included and traveling there can often feel like journeying to an entirely different country.
+Either way, mainland Australia hasn't done its bit to help Tasmania feel included, and traveling there can often feel like journeying to an entirely different country.